 As part of our STEM (science, technology, engineering, and math) initiative we acquired a 30 unit iPad2 mobile lab the summer of 2012.
 This mobile unit means we can integrate more technological applications into the classroom.
 For example, in a recent exercise, students studying geography located the Great Lakes using Google Maps on their iPads.
 In 2011we added a classroom set of digital responders.
 The responders can be programmed to connect to a teacher-created questionnaire housed on a laptop computer.
 The instructor can present information to students, then through the responders, students answer questions to a quiz, and the instructor can see immediately whether they have a good understanding of the lesson, or whether he needs to re-teach using another approach.
 For the past three years our sixth grade students have attended Starbase, a week long camp funded through the Department of Defense.
 At Starbase, students participate in challenging, hands-on, mind-on, activities which raise students’ interests in critical fields.
 We are constantly looking for opportunities to help us to prepare our students for the world beyond the classroom.

-Technology is of great importance, but more than anything, we are here to prepare the whole child, physically, intellectually and spiritually, to go forward and live meaningful, faith-filled lives, cognizant of the needs around them, and able through his talents and knowledge to make the world a better place.
+At Sacred Heart Academy, we prepare the whole child, physically, intellectually and spiritually, to go forward and live meaningful, faith-filled lives, cognizant of the needs around them, and able through with his or her talents and knowledge to make the world a better place.
+We form the Catholic leaders of tomorrow and assist parents in the important work of raising faithful Catholic disciples with a lifelong devotion to Jesus and His Church.